JoergR75/ROCm-6.4.2-deployment-on-RDNA4/README.md

 All scripts were developed using the free version of Microsoft Visual Studio Code.
-If you encounter compatibility issues with the provided Bash script, you can create a new one in the main user directory using the following command: sudo nano os.sh
+If you encounter compatibility issues with the provided Bash script, you can create a new one in the main user directory using the following command:

+📝 sudo nano os.sh

-Paste the script into the file, save it, and launch it using: bash os.sh
+Paste the script into the file, save it, and launch it using:

+📝 bash os.sh

-The script (script_module_ROCm_642_Ubuntu_22.04-24.04_pytorch_290_v4server.sh) can be downloaded on GitHub repository as well
+The script (script_module_ROCm_642_Ubuntu_22.04-24.04_pytorch_290_v4server.sh) can be downloaded on GitHub repository directly:

 📝 wget raw.githubusercontent.com/JoergR75/ROCm-6.4.2-deployment-on-RDNA4/refs/heads/main/script_module_ROCm_642_Ubuntu_22.04-24.04_pytorch_290_v4server.sh

-Start the script
+Start the script:

-bash script_module_ROCm_642_Ubuntu_22.04-24.04_pytorch_290_v4server.sh
+📝 bash script_module_ROCm_642_Ubuntu_22.04-24.04_pytorch_290_v4server.sh